rjboer/PMFS/docs/FUNCTIONS.md

 Reads an Excel workbook and returns populated `ProjectData`.

 ### (*ProjectType) ImportExcel
 Merges data from an Excel workbook into the project.
+The `replace` flag discards existing requirements before import when set to true.

 ### (*ProjectType) Attachments
 Returns an `AttachmentManager` for the project.